-The Company's and Consolidated Entity's exposure to credit risk is influenced mainly by the geographical location and characteristics of individual customers.
-The Consolidated Entity does not have a significant concentration of credit risk with a single customer.
+Cochlear's exposure to credit risk is influenced mainly by the geographical location and characteristics of individual customers.
+Cochlear does not have a significant concentration of credit risk with a single customer.

 Policies and procedures of credit management and administration of receivables are established and executed at a regional level.
 Individual regions deliver reports to management and the Board on debtor ageing and collection activities on a monthly basis.